 As you can see, a carotid doppler ultrasound is a valuable tool in any physician’s tool box.
 It can provide a great deal of information about some potentially serious medical issues especially stroke and heart disease.
-The best part of this test is that it is completely safe and pain free…and it will give you the peace of mind everyone deserves!!
+The best part of this test is that it is completely safe and pain free.

 To Schedule Your Carotid Doppler Ultrasound Scan Appointment Contact Us Today.